brandon-gs/storymash-web/README.md

 - [x] Create login page

   - [x] Create form login

+- [ ] Create onboarding process

+  - [ ] Page for select user personal information (/onboarding/information)
+    - [ ] Create interfaz with name, lastname, birthdate, gender
-  - [ ] Create reducer to save user information after login at redux
+    - [ ] Connect with api to save the user's information
+  - [ ] Page for select user gender (/onboarding/gender)
+    - [x] Create interfaz with male, female and custom gender
+    - [ ] Connect with api to save the user's gender
+  - [ ] Page for customize profile (/onboarding/profile)
+    - [ ] upload profile image
+    - [ ] send "about me"
+    - [ ] Connect with api to save user's image and about
+    - [ ] user can skip this step and make it later (save this data in database to avoid redirect the user to this page)

-- [ ] Create profile complete page
+- [ ] Create user wrapper to use at page level

+  - [ ] get user information and store it in redux

   - [ ] Allow enter your personal information
-    - [ ] name, lastname, birthdate, gender
-    - [ ] allow update an image

 - [ ] Create layout